Home Office Design Ideas

 layout, palette, flooring, materials, lighting, chairs - jessica_scott65

-Design ideas for a contemporary home office in Melbourne with white walls, carpet, a built-in desk and grey floor.
+Design ideas for a contemporary home office in Melbourne with white walls, dark hardwood floors, a built-in desk and brown floor.

-Inspiration for a traditional home office in Brisbane with a library, medium hardwood floors and a freestanding desk.
+Inspiration for a traditional home office in Perth.